alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 )
 ```

-With Render props we are composing with the logic we want to reuse, just for the components that are interested in that concern.
+With Render props we are composing with the logic we want to reuse, just for the components that are interested in that logic.
 In the previous example, only the image is composed with the Mesure logic.
 The HoC approach is composing the entire set of components with the mesure logic.

 Render Props is defined inside a method that is rendered, this means **composition with Render Props happens at render time, not at run time like HoCs**.
 This feature gives composition via Render Props access to props out of the box, which is very powerful.
 In HoC to get access to props you need to implement some code yourself to handle that case.
 You can see an [example in connect from react-redux](https://react-redux.js.org/api/connect#the-arity-of-maptoprops-functions) with the called ‘ownProps’.